 What are the common elements of a thesis statement?

-This is the second of three lessons about Thesis Statements.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Thesis Statements.
+To complete this short reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of thesis statement elements